Peer Review & Publication Policy

 Final report

-A final decision to accept or reject the manuscript will be sent to the author along with any recommendations made by the reviewers, and may include verbatim comments by the reviewers.
+A final decision to accept or reject the manuscript will be sent to the author along with any recommendations made by the reviewers, which may include verbatim comments by the reviewers.

 Editor’s decision is final